rparkins999/Etar-Calendar/README.md

 # Etar Calendar
 Etar (from Arabic:  `إِيتَار`)  is an open source material designed calendar made for everyone!

+This is version 1.0.21.

-This version is only available from this github repository.
+It is only available from this github repository.
 It has various modifications which I (rparkins999) consider to be User Interface improvements.

 ![Etar Calendar](metadata/animation.gif)